gini/gini-vision-lib-ios/README.md

 ## License

-Gini Vision Library is available under a commercial license.
+The Gini Vision Library for iOS is licensed under a Private License.
 See the LICENSE file for more info.

+*Important: Always make sure to ship all license notices and permissions with your application.*